The Best Christmas Day Countdown Ideas

 Fun ideas include:

-- Write a letter to Santa
+- Write a letter to Santa with a free template

 - Make Rudolph or Santa pancakes